khairulslt/life-wisdoms/README.md

 ## What is a Call Stack

-It is a data structure that basically records where in the program we are.
+A Call Stack is a data structure that basically records where in the program we are.
 If we call a function to execute, we push something onto the stack, and when we return from a function, we pop something off the stack.

 <hr>
 Further readings: